Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 Some drivers in this project belong to map220v [here](https://github.com/map220v/MiPad5-Drivers) you can see his project.

-UEFI EDK2 image for Poco X3 Pro was taken from [here](https://forum.xda-developers.com/t/uefi-poco-x3-pro.4441163/) (At the moment, it does have a problem that we are trying to solve).
+UEFI EDK2 image for Poco X3 Pro was taken from [here](https://github.com/halal-beef/MU-sm8150pkg/actions/runs/3164583519).

-We are working on [this UEFI image](https://github.com/halal-beef/MU-sm8150pkg-auto-complie/tree/main/Platforms/SurfaceDuoPkg/Device/xiaomi-vayu).

 The compiled Windows PE for the Snapdragon 855, 855+ and 860 [source](https://youtu.be/IKLjTv5ooZU).